i0brendan0/pokeemerald-expanded-1-10-0/README.md

     - A baby egg lotto will be available.
 Basically an updated Odd Egg.
         - All baby Pokemon will be available in the egg, including a special bonus that has a 2% chance of occuring.
         - Pokemon hatched from the egg have a 16% chance of being shiny.
+    - Event Items that unlock areas for Legendary Pokemon to be caught can now be obtained from the second floor of a Pokemon Center.
+        - Will include new Event Items to be used for unobtainable Legendary Pokemon.
+    - Legendary Pokemon will respawn when the player enters the Hall of Fame if they weren't caught already.
+        - Deoxys, Mew, Ho-Oh, Lugia, and the Eon Duo that isn't chosen as the roamer already do.
+        - Groudon and Kyogre will respawn after talking to someone at the Weather Institute, starting their abnormal weather event.
+        - Rayquaza will respawn like this naturally.
+        - The Eon Duo chosen as the roamer will respawn after looking at the TV again.
+(Will generate new stats each time.)

 ### New TMs - (51 through 120)